Joining a 12 step program is a great step. Many of you do not live in an area that has one so I will give you some idea’s of what they do.

 It is God himself who has made us what we are and given us new lives from Christ Jesus; and long ages ago he planned that we should spend these lives in helping others.
 Ephesians 2:10 (ICB)

 An addiction is your choice of your will to obey the flesh and ignore the Holy Spirit and His commands.
 Mark Shaw in his workbook “relapse” says “sin only happens when we trust our-self more than God and it is never an accident.”

 Proverbs 3:5-6 says: ”Trust in the LORD with all your heart, And lean not on your own understanding; 6.
 In all your ways acknowledge Him, And He shall direct your paths”.

 Jeremiah 17:7-11 “7 “Blessed is the man who trusts in the LORD And whose trust is the LORD.
 8 “For he will be like a tree planted by the water, That extends its roots by a stream And will not fear when the heat comes; But its leaves will be green, And it will not be anxious in a year of drought Nor cease to yield fruit.

 Often the sin of someone close to us causes separation with them.
 We must trust God and forgive them.
 Forgiveness will change your life if you start the process now.
 Joyce Meyers forgave her Father for years of sexual abuse.
 She became one of the 5 most known preachers in the United States for decades after that.

-Pray: Father, help me to forgive ______.
+To quit drugs and drinking pray: Father, help me to forgive ______.
 Pray this prayer 3-10 times every day.

 Fulfill your purpose – do something to help.
 Pray “Father, bring people to this website and give them a chance to overcome addiction, find your love, start to find their purpose and to start to find joy again.”